Optional Arguments

 or -v

-to display the current version of Cells2Stats.
+to display the current Cells2Stats version.
 Cells2Stats logs the version at the start of any execution on the command line and in the log file.

 cells2stats -v